OpenDataServices/lib-cove-web-2/docs/django-settings.rst

 You need to define a `PROCESS_TASKS` setting.
 This lists all the tasks that will be processed for each uploaded data, in order of processing.

 It should be a list of tuples and every tuple should be `('Python module', 'Python class name')`.
-Each class should extend libcoveweb2.process.base.ProcessDataTask
+Each class should extend libfjordweb.process.base.ProcessDataTask

 Example: